pablodecm/phd_thesis/src/104_chapter_4.md

-While the categorical latent variable $z_i$, denoting the interaction process that happened in the collision, is very useful to define an event selection or directly as a summary statistic, some information about other latent variables can also be recovered using supervised machine learning.
+While the categorical latent variable $z_i$, denoting the interaction process that happened in the collision, is very useful to define an event selection or directly as a summary statistic, information about other latent variables can also be recovered using supervised machine learning.
 As discussed in [Section @sec:event_reco], event reconstruction techniques are used to cluster the raw detector output so the various readouts are